jpichat/tst/README.md

 # TST

-### Overview
+## Overview
-The Time Series Toolbox, TST (wip) currently delivers functionalities for:
+The Time Series Toolbox (TST) is a work in progress that currently delivers functionalities for:
 - transforms
    - [decomposition](tst/transform/decompose.py)
       - Singular Spectrum Analysis (SSA)